preyi/AI-Security-Surveillance/README.md

 * Abnormal behavior detection such as sudden collapse, struggle, or forced movements
 * Sends alerts to nearest authorities using location-based services
 * Centralized UI dashboard for monitoring and control
+* Sample folder contains the images and videos for testing

 ---